-Students on probation who commit any discipline infraction may be suspended and may be expelled from Blanchet Catholic School.
+Students on probation who have discipline issues will face additional consequences, including suspension and possible expulsion from Blanchet Catholic School.
 Probation extensions are possible at the discretion of the Principal.
 Students on disciplinary probation are evaluated at the end of the probationary period and appropriate follow-up recommendations for action are made: removal from probation, expulsion.